bigspider/LedgerHQ.github.io/_posts/2021-01-07-ethereum-plugins.md

 ## Conclusion

 Ethereum plugins are a new and powerful yet simple way to improve the security and usability of smart contracts using Ledger hardware wallets, and we hope you'll enjoy them, and eventually that some of you will even try to build their own.
-We are commited to improve and maintain a fertile ground for their development so Ethereum DApps can continue to grow and thrive, securely.
+We are commited to improving and maintaining a fertile ground plugins, so Ethereum DApps can continue to grow and thrive, securely.

 {% include signatures/jean.html %}